-We have adopted various accounting policies to prepare the condensed consolidated financial statements in accordance with accounting principles generally accepted in the United States.
-(U.S. GAAP).
-Our most significant accounting policies are disclosed in Note 1 to the consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2018, which is incorporated by reference in this prospectus.
+We have adopted various accounting policies to prepare the financial statements included in this prospectus in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").
+Our most significant accounting policies are disclosed in Note 1 to the consolidated financial statements (audited) included this prospectus.

-The preparation of the condensed consolidated financial statements, in conformity with U.S. GAAP, requires us to make estimates and assumptions that affect the amounts reported in the condensed consolidated financial statements and accompanying notes.
-Our estimates and assumptions, including those related to stock-based compensation, valuation of equity and debt securities, and income tax reserves are updated as appropriate, which in most cases is quarterly.
+The preparation of the consolidated financial statements, in conformity with U.S. GAAP, requires us to make estimates and assumptions that affect the amounts reported in the consolidated financial statements and accompanying notes.
+Our estimates and assumptions, including those related to stock-based compensation, valuation of equity instruments, inventory and accounts receivable reserves, and income tax reserves are updated as appropriate, which in most cases is quarterly.
 We base our estimates on historical experience, valuations, or various assumptions that are believed to be reasonable under the circumstances.